-Because your expectations of what you can feed into the email signature space are probably a bit too high.
-Consider this: you wouldn’t expect a web page to display and render 100% correctly in all browsers unless the design is coded directly for those different browsers.
-You probably know that certain browsers display html code different than others.
+Because your expectations of what you can feed into the email signature space are probably a bit too high, consider this: you wouldn’t expect a web page to display and render 100% correctly in all browsers unless the design is coded directly for those different browsers.
+You probably know that certain browsers display HTML code different than others.
 The same applies to email signature designs!

 When you design an email signature, you should not expect it out-of-the-box to render perfectly in all versions of Outlook, in addition to 20 different email apps for mobile phones (to say nothing of the web version of your email program in any of the browsers mentioned above).
-Have you ever considered the complexity in this?
+Have you ever considered the complexity of this?
 It isn’t feasible (nay, it likely isn’t even possible) to ensure universal compatibility.

 And yet, you probably didn’t consider this when crafting your email signature design, right?
-Perhaps now you have a better idea that the design cannot look exactly the same based on the code you feed Xink – at least not without having to compromise a bit.
+Perhaps now you have a better idea that the design cannot look the same based on the code you feed Xink – at least not without having to compromise a bit.
 And especially not when you paste in a design directly from Microsoft Word.
 Remember the comparison to developing a website because the analogy couldn’t be more fitting.